 - They become tense and jumpy

 - They start producing a high-pitched bark which signals fear or stress as opposed to low-pitch growling which is sending a signal to another person or animal to back off

 - They become restless and unable to lay still for any long periods of time

 - They have a loss of appetite (which can also be a sign of serious illness and if you notice this get them to your vet as soon as possible)

 - Vomiting and diarrhea

-When an imbalance of the intestinal microflora occurs, your dog will experience major digestive upset and you will notice:
+If your dog’s gut bacteria becomes imbalanced, your pet will experience major digestive upset and you will notice:

 - A decrease in their energy levels

 - Skin issues – itching and a dull coat